 Beowulf has a tendency to just freeze in place.
 I need to do “101 things to do with a box” with him, just to get him used to the notion that a click does not mean “stop right where you’re at”.
 On the other hand, the dog has a KILLER stay.
 When it comes to my dog, I am very serious.
 I want to give him the best as I could that’s why I got into pet insurance reviews.

 Sid is fun to train but I have to be careful free-shaping him.
+I am planning to find a good Pet boarding near me and take him there regularly as they have trainers who can teach him many things.
 As I discovered tonight while working on teaching him to pick up my keys, if he doesn’t get a click when he thinks he should, he checks out and goes to lie down on his bed and sulk.
 I have to either very carefully and very slowly ratchet up my criteria for him, or adopt a variable-amount reward so that he gets, say, my pet needs that one kibble for hovering his nose over the keys, but four or five if he licks the keys.

 My keys, incidentally, are kind of slobbery after the last training session.
 It’s a little gross.